The mean number of 3-torsion elements in ray class groups of quadratic fields: Introduction

-While the above mean values do depend on the conductor $c$, if we instead average over quadratic fields with discriminant coprime to the conductor, we obtain constants that only depend on the number of primes dividing $c$.
+While the mean values in Theorem \ref{main} do depend on the conductor $c$, if we instead average over quadratic fields with discriminant coprime to the conductor, we obtain different constants that only depend on the number of primes dividing $c$.
+Note that when averaging over a family of quadratic fields defined by prescribed splitting conditions at a finite set of primes, the average size of the 3-torsion subgroups in ray class groups only changes when the set of primes includes prime factors of $c$.
+This gives the expected generalization of the case when $c = 1$, in which the mean values do not depend on the family one averages over (see Corollary 4 in \cite{bv3}).

 \begin{thm} Fix a positive integer $c$ with $n$ distinct prime factors, and let $m$ denote the number of distinct primes $p \mid c$ that are congruent to $1 \bmod 3$.
 When quadratic fields are ordered by their absolute discriminant: \begin{enumerate} \item[{\rm (a)}] The average number of $3$-torsion elements in the ray class groups of conductor $c$ of real quadratic fields with discriminant coprime to $c$ is: